frictionlessdata/frictionless-py/CONTRIBUTING.md

 - formatting: `black`
 - type checking: `mypy` (under construction)

 You also need `git` to work on the project, and `make` is recommended.

+After cloning the repository, you can set up the development environment either by creating a virtual environment or a docker container.

+### Using a virtual environment

-After cloning the repository, we recommend creating a virtual environment and installing the dependencies by following this code:
+Create a virtual environment and install the dependencies by following this code:

 > this will install a `git commit` hook running the tests